NEXT UP ON this.

 ‘Because of this, many students find university a more enjoyable experience.
 It’s very flexible too, with students having more control over their study timetable and often combining university with a part-time job.’

 ‘There are also multiple pathways through university.
 You can complete your degree part time, or take a year off to work or travel.
 It’s not as linear as school – uni students take many different routes along the way to earning a degree.’

-‘In today’s era of rapid change, employers in all sectors are increasingly looking for soft skills like written and oral communication, problem-solving, critical thinking and collaboration,’ Walker says.
+‘In today’s era of rapid change, employers in all sectors are increasingly looking for soft skills like written and oral communication, problem-solving, critical thinking and collaboration,’ Hahn says.

 According to Graduate Careers Australia, the top six skills employers want include teamwork and interpersonal skills – the kind you develop at university through working on projects, creating constructive arguments, collaborating on group tasks and analysing complex ideas.

-‘These sorts of skills transfer to virtually any role, in any industry,’ Walker says.
+‘These sorts of skills transfer to virtually any role, in any industry,’ Hahn says.

 'Employees will be required to continuously learn new skills and new ways of thinking.
 A university degree gives you the ability to do this.'